potato-potato-potato-potato/UCM-Registration-Helper/README.md

 # UCM-Registration-Helper
-a Registration Helper for UC Merced
+A Registration Helper for UC Merced